 - 2 stalks green onion, chopped

 - 8 flour tortillas , about 7 inches in diameter

 - Sour cream or yogurt

 Cheesy Lentil Quesadillas

-- Add onion and cook 2 minutes.
-Add garlic and cook an additional minute.
+- Add onion and cook, stirring often, 2 minutes.
+Stir in garlic and cook an additional minute.
 Add pepper, corn, chili powder, cumin, coriander, half of the salt and half of the pepper.
-Stir to combine and cook 3 minutes.
-Remove from the pan and place onto a plate for use later.
+Stir to combine and cook, stirring occasionally, 3 minutes.
+Transfer mixture to a plate and set aside.

 - To pan, add 1 ¾ cup of the broth, lentils, remaining ¼ teaspoon each of salt and black pepper and chipotle peppers (or smoked paprika).
-Cook on low simmer for about 10 to 12 minutes until lentils are cooked and liquid has absorbed.
+Cook on low simmer, stirring occasionally, for about 10 to 12 minutes until lentils are cooked and liquid has absorbed.
 Let cool 5 minutes.

 - Add reserved bell pepper mixture to the lentil mixture and stir to combine.

 - Spread about two heaping tablespoons or so of the lentil mixture on one half of each tortilla.
 Top with 2 tablespoons of cheese and distribute green onion among them.
 Fold over.
 Bake on a baking sheet for 10 to 12 minutes until slightly brown on the outside and the cheese has melted inside.Note: For even crispier results, pan fry the quesadillas.
 Grease a non-stick pan with cooking spray or a little olive oil or vegetable oil (about a teaspoon per batch).
 Heat over medium-low heat.
 Working in batches (two quesadillas per batch), place quesadillas in the pan cook for about 3 minutes or so on each side until golden brown and crispy outside and the cheese is melted inside (grease pan, as necessary, between batches).

-- Let cool on baking sheet for 5 to 10 minutes.
+- Let cool on baking sheet for 5 minutes.
 Then cut each quesadilla in half (makes 16 pieces in total, but quantity you yield may vary, depending on the size of your tortillas).
 Serve with sour cream, Greek yogurt, salsa, guacamole or hot sauce, if desired.
 Enjoy!